rotki/rotki/docs/api.rst

     :reqjson int[optional] limit: This signifies the limit of records to return as per the `sql spec <https://www.sqlite.org/lang_select.html#limitoffset>`__.
     :reqjson int[optional] offset: This signifies the offset from which to start the return of records per the `sql spec <https://www.sqlite.org/lang_select.html#limitoffset>`__.
     :reqjson str[optional] name_substring: The substring to use as filter for the name to be found in the addressbook.
-    :reqjson str[optional] blockchain: The chain in which to use the provided name.
+    :reqjson str[optional] blockchain: The blockchain in which to use the provided name.
     :reqjson object[optional] addresses: List of addresses that the backend should find names for.

     **Example Response**